RMansoor226/TeamPocket/README.md

 ## Project Summary

-**Iceflame Redemption** is a 3rd-person 3D action-adventure game developed by **Team Pocket** for a college game development club.
+**Work in Progress Title** is a 3rd-person 3D action-adventure game developed by **Team Pocket** for a college game development club.
 The project is scoped as a **9-week minimum viable product (MVP)**: a vertical slice of 1–2 levels that demonstrates the core combat loop and enemy design.

 You play as **Vyx**, a young mage born into a town where magic is taboo and sacrilegious.
 Vyx has innate control of the magic arts and must use their power for good while evading a condemning society, becoming a symbol of the hope magic can bring.